 - 1. The owner of the container shall be responsible for maintaining it in safe condition. - 2.
-The owner of an approved container shall examine the container or have it examined in accordance with the procedure either prescribed or approved by the Contracting Party concerned, at intervals appropriate to operating conditions.
+The owner of an approved container shall examine the container or have it examined in accordance with the procedure either prescribed or approved by the Contracting Party concerned, at intervals appropriate page 118 Version 02-a0-05 As at 02 Dec 2005 Extract from www.slp.wa.gov.au, see that website for further information to operating conditions.
 The date (month and year) before which a new container shall undergo its first examination shall be marked on the Safety Approval Plate.